Põlva: Culture and sport

 The varied landscape offers inexhaustible opportunities for those who like running, orienteering or cycling.
 This surely facilitates the success of the sportsmen of the Kobras Orienteering Club at competitions and urges them to organise sports events.
 Football club Põlva FC Lootos was founded 1994.
 One of the biggest sport clubs in county more than 30 players for Estonian national team was grown up within club history.
 Lootospark is a football stadium which is a cooperative project between Põlva Town, Estonian Football Federation and Põlva FC Lootos.
 This stadium is covered with a third-generation synthetic lawn and its lighting and underheating systems are equipped according to international requirements.
 The stadium was officially opened on November 7, 2004.

 In addition to sports the inhabitants of Põlva are engaged in art and music.
 In the Põlva Art School one can learn painting, graphic arts and ceramics; the works of various artists are displayed in the Maarja Gallery.
 The Music School provides musical education and the E STuudio, an ensemble of young people, the brass band, the small symphony orchestra and a number of choirs also practise actively.

 Politics

 In October 2013, after the municipal elections, Põlva merged with the surrounding Põlva Parish and therefore lost its municipal status.

 Before that, the town council consisted of 17 members elected on 18 October 2009.
 The government consisted of five members that were elected by the council on 20 November 2009.
 Tarmo Tamm, who was the mayor of Põlva for more than 11 years, went to the parliament in April 2011.
 Since 11 May 2011 the mayor was Georg Pelisaar.

 Twin towns

-The former municipality of Põlva (until 2013) was twinned with:
+The former urban municipality of Põlva (until 2013) was twinned with: